SteveNeithardt/Volkhard.vim/README.md

 To install, use your favorite vim plugin manager and add it to loaded plugins.

+In order to activate the plugin, call

+	call Volkhard#ActivateAll()

+in your .vimrc once the plugin has been loaded.

+To activate only parts of the plugin, read the docs for more detail as to which parts do what.

 ## Features
 - Faster split navigation through use of <Ctrl-hjkl> key bindings
 - (Un-)Comment code with (F5)F6.